Hydra-Zide Side Effects

 In addition to its needed effects, some unwanted effects may be caused by hydralazine / hydrochlorothiazide.
 In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking hydralazine / hydrochlorothiazide:Signs and symptoms of too much potassium loss
+If any of the following side effects occur while taking hydralazine / hydrochlorothiazide, check with your doctor or nurse as soon as possible:Signs and symptoms of too much potassium loss

 - Dryness of mouth

 - decreased mental activity

 - chest pain

 - general feeling of discomfort or illness or weakness

 - numbness, tingling, pain, or weakness in hands or feet

 - skin rash or itching